Overview

 Instructors must use two methods of student authentication that meet the standards of NECHE Accreditation and FERPA (see below).
 The methods used in a course must be specified on the course syllabus (see language at bottom of page).

-This is the minimum required for WW and DL courses
+This is the minimum required for OS, OA, and OB courses.

-Instructors must use HuskyCT as the primary repository and access point for course content, assessment, and activities, and students use their NetID and password process to securely access course content/ assessments.
+Students use their NetID and password to access course activities, content, and assessments.
+For this to count as one of the two required methods, instructors must use HuskyCT as the primary repository and access point for course content, assessment, and activities, and students must use their NetID and password to securely access the HuskyCT site.

 Method 2: CHOOSE AMONG THE OPTIONS BELOW